Theeb: Development

 Most of Theeb was filmed in Wadi Rum, in southern Jordan.

 Bassel Ghandour wrote the script and shared it with Naji Abu Nowar with the idea to do a short film.
 Abu Nowar reverted and suggested this be a feature film, and from there the story begins.
 While preparing to do the film, Ghandour, Abu Nowar, and producer Rupert Lloyd spent a year in the desert living in Shakrieh village with the local community, learning the Bedouin lifestyle.
 Initially, the filmmakers planned to have women characters involved.
 This was hindered by the fact that they wanted to use non-professional actors and found no women from the Bedouin communities willing to act in a film.
 They considered bringing professional actresses but they did not know the Bedouin dialect, so the film would have lost some of its authenticity.
 Jack Fox as the British officer was the only professional actor involved; the Bedouins had never participated in any type of acting.
 Several workshops took place to prepare the Bedouin actors for the film, who were chosen by auditions.

-When Abu Nowar found Jacir, the actor playing Theeb, he did not like him as an actor.
-He added "as he was so shy and quiet and I never considered him, but he has this crazy thing that when you put him on camera he a different person.
+Abu Nowar initially did not like Jacir, the actor playing Theeb.
+"He was so shy and quiet, I never considered him, but when you put him on camera, he [turns into] a different person.
 Immediately it became obvious.
 And so he was the first person we cast and we never looked back or at anyone else."
 The funding, although inadequate[opinion], was secured by private sector investors, as well as several institutions; King Abdullah II fund for development, Doha film institute, and Abu Dhabi-based Sanad film fund.